pagi-org/spec/pagi.md

 * Edges
     * *none*
 * Semantic Description
-    * Describes a node-type whose existence is defined as a container of another node-type.
+    * Describes a nodeType whose existence is defined as a container of another nodeType.
     * Parameter **edgeType** specifies names of edges which refer to "contained" nodes.
-    * May be specified more than once on a given node-type, each with a different **edgeType**.
+    * May be specified more than once on a given nodeType, each with a different **edgeType**.
-    * Where multiple edgeTypes are specified for a node-type by multiple instances of the Container trait, traversal APIs must enable referring to all "contained" edge types as a single construct.
+    * Where multiple edgeTypes are specified for a nodeType by multiple instances of the Container trait, traversal APIs must enable referring to all "contained" edge types as a single construct.